Jekyll on Windows

 While Windows is not an officially-supported platform, it can be used to run Jekyll with the proper tweaks.

 Installation via RubyInstaller

-The easiest way to run Jekyll is by using the RubyInstaller for Windows.
+The easiest way to install Ruby and Jekyll is by using the RubyInstaller for Windows.

 - Run the